epimethix/bettergooglefonts/README.md

 # Roadmap
 ## Bugish
 * Axes to not trigger filter when added
-* only fonts unter ofl are considred at the moment

 ## Reasonable TODOs
 * Questionaire: Initialize localstorage from classification.json. could be even done automatically for keys that exist only locally or in .json.
 * Questionaire: Characterizations for Serif fonts